- Things to Know

 Asthma is usually an acute problem triggered by many different substances, mainly affecting the lungs.
 Lung cancer is an ongoing disease that can metastasize (spread) to other organs like the liver, bones or the brain.
 Asthma is considered a part of a lung condition termed chronic obstructive pulmonary disease (COPD), while lung cancer is not considered a part of COPD.

-Both lung cancers and asthma can have symptoms of cough and shortness of breath; wheezing usually is associated with asthma, while chest pain and coughing up blood is more associated with lung cancers.
+Both lung cancers and asthma can have symptoms of cough and shortness of breath; wheezing usually is associated with asthma, while chest pain and coughing up blood are more associated with lung cancers.

 Many asthma attacks can self-resolve or resolve with medication (inhalers); lung cancers do not resolve and require extensive medical treatments and/or surgery.
 Severe lung cancers (especially those that metastasize or are stages III and IV) can be fatal.